Apple’s iPad is a great writing tool. For many professional and part-time writers it can be better than a laptop.

 A keyboard isn’t essential if you own an iPad.
 You can do a lot without one and there is always the Apple Pencil and handwriting recognition.
 Apple’s new Scribble feature can change the way you think about your iPad.

-But this is all about writing on an iPad.
+But this post is about writing on an iPad.
 A keyboard is always going to make that easier.

 There is no shortage of iPad keyboards to choose from.
 Any iPad will work with any Bluetooth keyboard.